 1. They create clarity.

 Clarity shouldn’t be confused with certainty.
-No one, not even the most stellar leaders among us, knows what will happen next and one could argue that the level of uncertainty leaders deal with today is unprecedented.
+Not even the most stellar leaders know what will happen next and one could argue that the level of uncertainty leaders deal with today is unprecedented.
 Aiming for certainty is futile.
 Aiming for clarity is necessary.

 Clarity enables leaders to focus on the work that matters most.
-It informs what they will say “no” to and “yes” to. t helps them know how to allocate the finite amount of time we all have.
+It informs what they will say “no” to and “yes” to.
+It helps them know how to allocate the finite amount of time we have.

 Clarity also gives their team focus as they have clear goals as well as context about why those goals are important.
 Clarity helps teams to understand their purpose, their roles in fulfilling that purpose and what they can expect from each other.
 It also helps meetings and 1-1 discussions be productive because people know why they are meeting and what decisions need to be made.